On Differential Graded Eilenberg Moore Construction: Introduction

 \section{Introduction}

+\tododone{Mention existence of enhancements also gives examples where we can give a description of the module category.}

-Monads are ubiquitous nowadays.
-In tensor triangulated geometry, for example, they were used by Balmer to characterize separated {\'e}tale morphism of quasi-compact and quasi-separated schemes \cite{balmer:etalneth}.
-Kleisli \cite{kleisli:monadadp} and Eilenberg and Moore \cite{eilenbergmoore:adjfunctrip} proved that any monad is a composition of an adjoint pair of functors.
-In one of his papers, Balmer \cite{balmer:septrcat} asked the question when can a monad on a triangulated categories be written as a composition of an adjoint pair of exact functors.
+Monads are ubiquitous.
+For example, in tensor triangulated geometry, they were used by Balmer to characterize separated {\'e}tale morphism of quasi-compact and quasi-separated schemes \cite{balmer:etalneth}.
+Kleisli \cite{kleisli:monadadp}, and Eilenberg and Moore \cite{eilenbergmoore:adjfunctrip} proved that any monad is a composition of an adjoint pair of functors.
+In one of his papers, Balmer \cite{balmer:septrcat} asked the question whether a monad on a triangulated categories can be written as a composition of an adjoint pair of exact functors.
 This question is difficult to answer while staying in the world of tensor triangulated categories.
-This paper gives a partial answer to this question when the triangulated category has a suitable enhancement (see theorem \ref{thm:exactadj}).
+This paper gives a partial answer to this question when the triangulated category has a suitable enhancement (see theorem \ref{prp:factexad}).

-In the process we do the Eilenberg Moore construction over DG categories.
-The naive generalization of the definition of monad is too restrictive for applications.
-That was the motivation for defining weak monads (definition \ref{dfn:weakmnd}).
-This led to a reinterpretation of a construction done by Sosna \cite{sosna:lintrcat} and Elagin \cite{elagin:onequivtrcat} in terms of monads section \ref{ssn:equivcat}.
+In the process, we do the Eilenberg-Moore construction over DG categories.
+The naive generalization of the definition of a monad is too restrictive for applications.
+That was the motivation for defining weak monads (definition \ref{dfn:wkmonads}).

 One knows that Bousfield localization functors are monads by definition.
-We show that weak Bousfield localization functors correspond to Drinfeld quotients in lemma \ref{lem:drinbous}.
+We show that weak Bousfield localization functors correspond to Drinfeld quotients in proposition \ref{prp:bouslocw}.

+As an application we have a reinterpretation of a construction done by Sosna \cite{sosna:lintrcat} and Elagin \cite{elagin:onequivtrcat} in terms of monads in section \ref{sec:gequivdc}.
+The interpretation of Elagin's result in light of separable monads was arrived at independently in Chen \cite{chen:sepfuncmonad}.

 This paper is organized as follows.
-The first section recalls the Eilenberg Moore construction and reinterprets everything in the DG setting.
-We also introduce two strict $2$ functors: $H^0$ and $\pretr{(\underline{\ \ })}$.
-In the second section we discuss monads in enhancements and prove the main properties.
-Some applications and observations pertaining to the construction are given in section 3.
-In particular, interpretation of Sosna and Elagin's construction, and an interpretation of Bousfield-type Drinfeld localization are discussed.
-Further, we indicate some applications to derived categories.
+We begin by recalling some known results in section \ref{sec:prelimns}.
+This section is divided into three parts: a reveiw of Balmer's theory in \ref{ssc:balmertr}; an overview of some facts on DG categories in \ref{ssc:dgcategory}; and finally a short subsection dealing with monads on enriched categories in \ref{ssc:monadsenr}.
+Section \ref{sec:fcttrmod} gives some conditions on exitence of triangulation of order $N$ on modules over a monad; given that such a triangulation exists after going to the idempotent completion.